edtsoi430/Retrieving-Data-in-VB-with-XPATH/README.md

 The main purpose for this project is to provide a means to securely access the database and retrieve data for business analysis purposes.
 For security reasons, the API keys used for testing is omitted.

 # Application:
-Business Analysis (such as creating charts or pivot charts to store business information so as to reckon and analyse market trend)
+Strutured business Analysis (functions include creating creating detailed charts or pivot tables to store business information so as to reckon and analyse market trend.)

+# Contacts:
+email: edmond@newpathconsulting.com / edtsoi430@gmail.com

 # Reference:
 Wild Apricot Help (syntax and API calls references):